Naqshbandiya Foundation for Islamic Education

 Wednesday, December 16, 2009

-Dr.Muhammad Masud Ahmed Naqshbandi Mujaddadi Mazhari (r.a)
+Dr.Muhammad Masud Ahmed Naqshbandi Mujaddadi Mazhari (r.a): Arthur F.Buehler - Sufi Illuminations Journal

 Fall 2008 Issue of Sufi Illuminations Journal is dedicated to Professor Dr. Mohammad Masud Ahmad Naqshbandi (r.a).